puppetlabs/device_manager/README.md

 Specifies whether to automatically run `puppet device` during each `puppet agent` run on the Puppet agent.

-Setting `run_via_exec` to true will create an Exec resource for all devices on the Puppet agent.
-On versions of Puppet (Puppet 5.x.x or higher) that support `puppet device --target`, setting `run_via_exec` to true will create an Exec resource for each device on the Puppet agent.
+Setting `run_via_exec` to true will create an Exec resource for the device that executes `puppet device --target` on the Puppet agent.
+On older versions of Puppet (lower than Puppet 5.x.x) that do not support `puppet device --target`, setting `run_via_exec` to true will instead create one Exec resource that executes `puppet device` for all devices on the Puppet agent.

 Note that this will increase the execution time of a `puppet agent` run by the execution time of each `puppet device` run.

 ## Orchestration

 ### Puppet Task

 On versions of Puppet Enterprise (2017.3.x or higher) that support tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on a (proxy) Puppet agent.

 To orchestrate a run of the `puppet device` command, for all devices on a specified Puppet agent: